NicholasWharton/Secure-Password-Manager/README.md

 #Secure Password Manager

+(CURRENT VERSION)

+pmclientGUI2.py: the main driver program for the client.
+Runs the GUI and handles the interaction between the user and the server.

+pmserver.py: is the server-side program that listens for and handles client requests.
+Securely receiving information from the client or sending it.
+Then storing the information on the server side so it's inaccessible unless the adversary gets to the central system.

+(FOR THE 1/13/23 ARCHIVE PROGRAM FILES)

 pmclient.py: the main driver program for the client.
 Runs the GUI and handles the interaction between the user and the server.

   pmclientservices.py: holds functions that allow the adding of services to a user account and displaying this information.